 Secondly, even in Bible times, the bee was culturally defined as a producer of honey.
 Honey was the only available sweetener in those days, and honey was recognized as a great source of strength (1 Samuel 14:27).
 Where milk is compared to the initial nutrition of a new believer (1 Peter 2:2), honey serves the die-hards.
 Hence Canaan was known as the land flowing with milk and honey (Exodus 3:8), and the judgments of the Lord, as well as His words, were deemed sweeter than honey (Psalm 19:10, Psalm 119:103).
 King David reckoned unity in the House of the Lord sweet (Psalm 55:14); Ezekiel tastes a scroll that was given to him by The Word Of God, and it tastes sweet as honey (3:3), and the same happens to John the Revelator (Revelation 10:10).

 Another prominent insect in the Bible is the fly, which also buzzes.
 The Hebrew word for fly is זבב (zebub), which serves as segment of the name Beelzebub, meaning Lord Of The Flies.
-The difference between the kingdom of God and the whatever-dom of satan shows clearly in the difference between the bee and the fly: bees have a house, live in a colony and adhere to central rule.
-Bees like flowers, make honey, speak a language, care for offspring, and are armed.
-Flies are homeless, aren't social, acknowledge no authority other than themselves, like dung and decaying flesh, make nothing, speak no language, don't care for their offspring, and are not armed.
+The difference between the kingdom of God and the whatever-dom of satan shows clearly in the difference between the bee and the fly: bees have a house, and operate within a complex colony.
+Bees like flowers and help them reproduce, make honey, speak a language, care for offspring, and are armed.
+Flies are homeless, aren't social, don't cooperate, like dung and decaying flesh, make nothing, speak no language, don't care for their offspring, and are not armed.

 So yes, the name Deborah translates as Bee but it's a name with a very large and indispensable footnote.